Charles Bluhdorn: Legacy

 In 1983, Donald Gaston established the Charles G. Bluhdorn Prize in Economics at Tufts University in Boston in memory of Bluhdorn.
 It is awarded annually to an undergraduate majoring in economics who has demonstrated outstanding scholastic ability.

-Bluhdorn's tumultuous relationship with Paramount executive Robert Evans was documented in Evans's 1994 biographical book The Kid Stays in the Picture and in the 2002 film of the same title, as well as the 2022 series The Offer, where Bluhdorn is portrayed by Burn Gorman.
+The Charles G. & Yvette Bluhdorn Charitable Trust was a multi-million dollar charity overseen by their children.
+Between 2007 and 2013, the fund was spent down, and as of 2019 lists less than $3,000 in assets.

 The 1990 film The Godfather Part III was dedicated to Bluhdorn, "who inspired it."

-The Charles G. & Yvette Bluhdorn Charitable Trust was a multi-million dollar charity overseen by their children.
-Between 2007 and 2013 the fund was spent down and as of 2019 lists less than $3,000 in assets.
+His tumultuous relationship with Paramount executive Robert Evans was documented in Evans's 1994 biographical book The Kid Stays in the Picture and in the 2002 film of the same title, as well as the 2022 series The Offer, where Bluhdorn is portrayed by Burn Gorman.